-Currently, I am writing an undergraduate textbook on the Civil War and Reconstruction that focuses on the constitutional and political history of the period, under contract with the University Press of Kansas.
+Currently, I am writing an interpretative synthesis of the American Civil War and Reconstruction that focuses on the constitutional and political history of the period, under contract with the University Press of Kansas.
 Writing the book allows me to draw from my own scholarly work on law and sectionalism, to engage recent scholarship in the broader field of Civil War era studies, and to craft a compelling synthesis of the constitutional history of the mid-nineteenth century United States.
 It is an exciting project, which is nearing completion!

 M.A. and Ph.D., University of Florida